How to Customize the Blog Page in WordPress

 Method 2.
 Creating a blog page via Blog Archive template

-This method is more flexible and lets you create multiple blog pages.
+The method to create a blog page via Blog Archive page template is more flexible and lets you create multiple blog pages.

 Open a page you want to make a blog page, and in the Page Attributes panel on the right-hand side, select the Blog Archive template.